GitTools/GitVersion/docs/input/docs/reference/modes/mainline.md

 :::

 ## Usage
-By default GitVersion is set up to do [Continuous Delivery](continuous-delivery) versioning on all branches but `develop` (which does [Continuous Deployment](continuous-deployment) by default).
-To change the [versioning mode](versioning-mode) to Mainline Development, just change the [configuration](/docs/reference/configuration) as such:
+By default GitVersion is set up to do [Continuous Delivery][continuous-delivery] versioning on all branches but `develop` (which does [Continuous Deployment][continuous-deployment] by default).
+To change the [versioning mode][modes] to Mainline Development, just change the [configuration] as such:

 ```yaml
 mode: Mainline
 ```

+[configuration]: /docs/reference/configuration
+[continuous-delivery]: /docs/reference/modes/continuous-delivery
+[continuous-deployment]: /docs/reference/modes/continuous-deployment
+[githubflow]: /docs/learn/branching-strategies/githubflow
+[mainline-img]: /docs/img/mainline-mode.png
+[modes]: /docs/reference/modes